Skip to content

 Lunch at a favorite Restaurant

 We had a favorite restaurant that we liked to eat at, actually several favorites, but today we chose the Calypso Café.
 We had a table we always seemed to sit.
 Our table was under a painting of a stuccoed house village on the sea.
 We always said that we would like to visit this place, and now perhaps someday, we would.
 We ordered the black bean salad with a side of black bean dip and extra nacho chips.
 It was too much, but we still managed to finish it all.
-While watching the other people and sipping on our third refills of fruit tea, we planned our next moves.
+While watching the other people and sipping on our third refill of fruit tea, we planned our next moves.

 Maybe it was time to move on and return to the road.
 Rich in Spirit had planted a seed.
 A thought.
 Perhaps it was time to look into going to the European Rainbow gathering.